 Within the OPTICON contract, its Trans-National Access programme is moving towards even greater integration and coordination of the participating telescopes.
 As part of this move, the funding for the programme has been pooled, and the proposals for OPTICON time at all the telescopes are being reviewed together by a single international Time Allocation Committee (TAC) to ensure network-wide competition and uniform review criteria.
 In due course multi messenger proposals involving radio telescopes which formed part of Radionet will be invited.
 Purely radio proposals are solicited via a different mechanism described elsewhere.

 The network comprises 14 distinct telescopes in a size range from 0.6 to 10 metres.
 These offer a mixture of classically scheduled PI projects, some queue scheduled observing where this is a normal operational mode of the telescope in question and a number of robotic telescopes well suited to both monitoring and quick reaction alert type observations.

 The process is open to all European Union astronomers, and to non-EU astronomers if certain conditions are met, provided that they do not have automatic access to the facilities via national mechanisms.
 Proposals are ranked on scientific merit but special consideration is given to proposers who have no suitable national facilities which they can use.

-There are two calls for proposal each year, see the latest call page for more details:
+There are two calls for proposal each year.

 The calls generally open at the start of February and August.The WP leader is John Davies